 What to do in practice?

 Apply for a grant in the online service.
-The application and its appendices should be submit through the online service within the application period.
-Statement on the progress of the work should be submit through the online reference service.
+The application and its appendices (except the degree diploma and permission to defend dissertation from the faculty by 15th September) should be submit through the online service within the application period.
+Statement on the progress of the work should be submit through the online reference service by 15th September 2019.

 - list of publications

-- permission to defend dissertation from the faculty (if Post Doc)
+- permission to defend dissertation from the faculty (if Post Doc, by 15th September 2019 through the grant online service)

 Size of the grant